Observations and Recommendations About

 Most of the ideas people share with me have already been done.
 It is rare that someone comes up with a uniquely new idea.
 Most newly-issued patents are improvements on existing patents.
 But in order to get a patent, you have to show that it isn't a logical usage of the existing patent.

 Aside from that, the economics of royalties are often prohibitive for those companies.
-By the time the manufacturer/distributor pays 2% to 5%, their costs are inflated too high to compete with the inevitable knock-offs who will bypass the patent EVERY TIME and don't have that royalty cost!
-Similarly, they do not want to sign non-disclosure agreements because it puts them at a legal disadvantage with their competitors who simple modify the design or key elements to circumvent the patent.
+By the time the manufacturer/distributor pays 2.5%, their costs are inflated too high to compete with the inevitable knock-offs who will bypass the patent EVERY TIME and don't have that royalty cost!
+Similarly, they do not want to sign non-disclosure agreements because it puts them at a legal disadvantage with their competitors who either make direct copies, or modify the design or key elements to circumvent the patent.

-When I invented my toy Vortx™ (the interactive coin-spinning piggy bank), I sent a final product to several toy companies (Mattel, Hasbro, etc.) to see if they wanted to distribute them.
+When I invented my toy Vortx™ (the interactive coin-spinning coin bank), I sent a final product to several toy companies (Mattel, Hasbro, etc.) to see if they wanted to distribute them.
 I already had $100,000 worth of molds and a tested injection molding manufacturer.
 I had already sold 50,000 of them so I had proven that people would buy them.
-I had a fantasy it would be the next HOT TOY and would sell millions of units.
+I wanted it to be the next HOT TOY and imagined selling millions of units.
 But the existing manufacturers were not interested.
 In some cases, I received the box back UNOPENED with a letter explaining that they did not consider outside ideas.
 That was very discouraging.
 So I decided to continue to market it myself...which has turned out to be very profitable because I use the large floor model Wells as "demonstrators".
 I get to place those demonstrators INSIDE Walmarts, McDonalds, and many other locations with an offer to, "Take the fun home with you.
 Get your own Mini-Well.
 If you donate $1 or more worth of coins in this Well, we'll give you $5 off your own toy Well!"
 So I actually get better in-store locations than mainstream toy manufacturers who only get shelf-space.

-If I walked into a Wal-Mart store and asked, "Can I stand here in the entry-way, and sell my toys to your customers?" they would laugh me out of the building.
-But they actually BUY a floor model Well to raise money for their charities...on which I make a profit, and my little Vortx toy sales offer is on the sign selling my toys to their customers 24 hours a day at FAR more profit than if I had licensed them to a major toy manufacturer!
+If I walked into a Wal-Mart store and asked, "Can I stand here in your entryway, and sell my toys to your customers?" they would laugh me out of the building.
+But they actually BUY my floor model Wells to raise money for their charities, and the sign on the Well sells my toys to their customers 24 hours a day at FAR more profit than if I supplied them wholesale quantities, or licensed them to a major toy manufacturer!
+And even better, they BUY the floor model demonstrator.

-I get to sell it for $19.95 or $24.95 and profit from the full difference between manufacturing cost and sale price rather than settle for the tiny sliver that would be represented by 2% to 5% of the manufacturing cost.
+I get to sell them for over $20.00 and profit from the full difference between manufacturing cost and sale price rather than settle for a tiny sliver.
 Fortunately, it is the type of product that can be sold effectively over the Internet, and along with the larger floor model Wells as demonstrators.

 Note: I would NOT have developed the Vortx toy by itself.
-At $24.95 which is the amount the market will bear, it doesn't have enough margin to justify the development and other costs using my criteria on this page.
-But because I already had the floor model Wells as an outlet for the toys, it made sense, and has become a great product on its own.
+At under $30.00, which is the amount the market will bear, it doesn't have enough margin to justify the development and other costs using my criteria on this page.
+But because I already had the floor model Wells which "pre-sold" the toys, it made sense, and has now become a great product on its own.

-In the age of the Internet, it is much easier to market your own products than in the past.
+In the age of the Internet, it is much easier to market products than in the past, and to a much larger market...the entire world!
 However, Internet sales still have overhead and costs that will affect the feasibility.
 For instance, there are credit card merchant fees, fulfillment (packaging and shipping), call centers if you have large phone volume, etc. But by far, the biggest cost is marketing and advertising.
 Gone is the day when a search engine listed you just because you existed.
-Now it costs a LOT of money to keep up with Search Engine Optimization (SEO).
+Now have to hire someone, or be good at Search Engine Optimization (SEO).
 Most search engines exist to make money, so you have the opportunity to "buy" your exposure in the form of pay-per-click or other forms of advertising.
 That can be very expensive.

 All costs of running a business have to be considered.
-If you can do it from your home, you can save the cost of a retail walk-in store-front.
+If you can do it from your home, you can save the cost of a retail walk-in store-front space.
 This is a BIG benefit, and one that can make a big difference to the feasibility.
 Several people have become millionaires selling products over Amazon and Ebay...from their home.
+They aren't inventors.
+They became millionaires SELLING EXISTING products.
+And there are more YouTube millionaires every year who don't invent, don't manufacture, and don't sell.
+They just "review" products and get millions of subscribers.
+They earn money when those subscribers click on advertising while watching the videos.

-I don’t spend time manufacturing or selling new "physical" products that sell for less than $100 retail, unless it is an up-sell product such as the Vortx toy, or a new golf club.
+Margins: I don’t spend time manufacturing or selling new "physical" products that sell for less than $100 retail, unless it is an up-sell product such as the Vortx toy, or an additional golf club or accessory.
 By "physical" I am making a distinction between products that require handling and shipping vs. downloadable software which costs less or nothing to inventory and deliver.
 For physical products, the manufacturing cost should be no more than 20% to 30% of the retail sale price.
 Otherwise, the inventory, shipping, advertising, and marketing costs make it difficult to have enough margin.
 Said another way, most of the logistical costs are the same for a $9.95 trinket as for a $300 golf club.
-But the little trinket doesn't even cover the hassle, even if 100% of it was profit...unless people purchase a dozen or more at a time.
+But the little trinket wouldn't even cover the hassle, even if 100% of it was profit...unless people purchase a dozen or more at a time.

-There are MANY examples of people who have made tons of money over the internet.
-A retired hardware store owner started answering, "How to" questions and turned it into a blog using Google's free blog tool that now has millions of visitors.
-He makes a trickle of money every time they click on a Google ad.
-That's how "monetized" the blog.
-He had spent his whole working life slaving away at his own hardware store and retired after going broke because of the big-box competitors that came into his town.
+There are MANY examples of people who have made tons of money over the Internet.
+A retired hardware store owner started answering, "How to" questions and turned it into a blog using Google's free blog template.
+He now has millions of visitors.
+He makes a trickle of money every time they click on a Google ad that shows next to his "how to" answers.
+That's how he "monetized" the blog.
+He had spent his whole working life slaving away at his own hardware store and retired early after nearly going broke because of the big-box competitors that came into his town.
 Now he lives in Hawaii, and answers 2 or 3 new questions a day with his fingers on a keyboard.
-That's not a bad way to go if you have a knowledge and the ability to type.
+That's not a bad way to retire if you have expertise in a niche and the ability to type.

 I have a friend who knows EVERYTHING there is to know about boats.
 He has operated a boat maintenance business all his adult life.
 I can send him a little video I take with my phone of my engine, and he can diagnose the problem from the sound.
 He's like the "engine whisperer"!
-But as he is getting older now, it is more and more difficult to go to work every day and climb in and out of boats.
+But as he is getting older, it is more and more difficult to go to work every day and climb in and out of boats.
 I told him the story about the retired hardware store owner and encouraged him to start a blog about boat repair.
 He could make a small fortune because of what he knows.
 But he hasn't taken the initiative to do it.
-It drives me nuts because it would be so easy.
+It drives me nuts because it would be so easy for him.
 Nothing to inventory.
 Nothing to manufacture.
 Just type.
+I would do it if I knew what he knows about boats.

 So if you have a knowledge base that can fill a niche market, that can be a lot easier way to make money than inventing and marketing a product.